 Description

-The EOTech Vudu 5-25x50 FFP Tremor 3 Riflescope VDU5-25FFTR3 is a high-performance optic designed for precision long-range shooting.
-This first focal plane (FFP) riflescope ensures consistent reticle size relative to the target across all magnifications, providing accurate holdovers and ranging at any zoom level.
-The Tremor 3 reticle offers a detailed grid pattern for precise windage and elevation adjustments.
+EOTech Vudu 5-25x50 FFP Tremor 3 Riflescope VDU5-25FFTR3 delivers precision for long-range shooting.
+This first focal plane (FFP) design ensures that the reticle size remains consistent relative to the target at all magnifications, enhancing accuracy for holdovers and ranging.
+The Tremor 3 reticle features a detailed grid pattern, allowing for precise adjustments in windage and elevation, critical for long-distance engagements.

-Constructed from aircraft-grade aluminum, the Vudu 5-25x50 is both durable and lightweight, weighing just 29.5 ounces.
-Its 34mm tube diameter provides ample internal adjustment for elevation and windage.
-The XC™ high-density, low dispersion glass with anti-reflective coatings ensures exceptional light transmission and edge-to-edge clarity, making it ideal for low-light conditions.
+Constructed from durable aircraft-grade aluminum, the scope weighs just 29.5 ounces, blending robustness with lightweight design for ease of handling.
+Its 34mm tube diameter provides generous internal adjustments for elevation and windage, while the XC™ high-density, low dispersion glass with anti-reflective coatings ensures superior light transmission and clarity, making it effective in low-light conditions.
+Designed with EOTech’s EZ Chek Zero Stop and locking turrets, this riflescope allows for quick adjustments without losing your zero, ensuring reliability in tactical scenarios.

-- TREMOR 3 RETICLE: Detailed grid pattern for precise windage and elevation adjustments, enhancing long-range accuracy and target acquisition.
+- TREMOR 3 RETICLE: Detailed grid pattern aids in precise windage and elevation adjustments for improved target acquisition.

-- DURABLE CONSTRUCTION: Aircraft-grade aluminum body provides a robust, lightweight design that withstands harsh conditions and heavy recoil.
+- DURABLE CONSTRUCTION: Aircraft-grade aluminum body offers lightweight durability, suitable for harsh conditions and heavy recoil.

-- SUPERIOR OPTICS: XC™ high-density, low dispersion glass with anti-reflective coatings delivers exceptional light transmission and edge-to-edge clarity.
+- SUPERIOR OPTICS: XC™ high-density glass with anti-reflective coatings provides exceptional light transmission and clarity.

-- PRECISION ADJUSTMENTS: EZ Chek Zero Stop and push/pull locking turrets allow for quick, accurate adjustments while maintaining zero.
+- PRECISION ADJUSTMENTS: EZ Chek Zero Stop and push/pull locking turrets facilitate quick, accurate adjustments while maintaining zero.

-- VERSATILE PERFORMANCE: Water-resistant, fog-resistant, and shock-resistant design ensures reliable operation in various environmental conditions.
+- VERSATILE PERFORMANCE: Water-resistant, fog-resistant, and shock-resistant construction ensures reliable operation in varied environments.

-- COMPACT DESIGN: 11.2-inch length makes it suitable for short platform rifles and compatible with night vision or thermal device attachments.
+- COMPACT DESIGN: At 11.2 inches long, it suits short platform rifles and is compatible with night vision or thermal devices.

-- WIDE MAGNIFICATION RANGE: 5-25x zoom capability provides versatility for both close-range and long-distance shooting scenarios.
+- WIDE MAGNIFICATION RANGE: 5-25x zoom capability supports both close-range and long-distance shooting scenarios.

 Specification | Details |